crossplane/crossplane/design/one-pager-moving-packages.md

 3. Set the package's `spec.revisionActivationPolicy` to `Manual`
 4. Set the package revision's `spec.desiredState` to `Inactive`

-One the replace source no longer appears in the Lock, the revision controller will proceed to install the new package.
+Once the replace source no longer appears in the Lock, the revision controller will proceed to install the new package.

 Dependency installation is ultimately handled by the revision controller - see